usefulalgorithm/usefulalgorithm.github.io/about.rst

 title: About
 ---

 Tsung-Ju Lii lives in Taipei, Taiwan.
-He doesn't know how to do frontend stuff whatsoever.
+He writes code for a living and likes music and reading and playing the guitar.